Aussieforks/aussieforks-modpack/README.md

 * See areas/README.md for more information.
 * Mod author: ShadowNinja
 * With contributions by many others (see git logs)
+* Licence: LGPL-2.1-only

 ### atm
 A mod that allows players to keep an electronic bank balance.
 Players can deposit or withdraw from ATMs and send money to others with wire transfer terminals.

 TODO: There is a known issue where putting certain characters into a wire transfer message can result in failing to draw the interface for the transaction history if you are the sender or recipient of such a message.
-This is probably fixable with minetest.formspec_escape().
+This is probably fixable with minetest.formspec\_escape().

 TODO: Aussie ATMS:
 * Tier 1: $20 and $50 withdrawals only, stacks of 1 or 5 .
 Basic button texture.